Session 5: Where signs of hope are needed today, part 3, and broader appeals for hope

 November 16, 2024

-Some of the greatest divides in the world seem to revolve around economics and religion.
-In the parts of Spes Non Confundit that we explore in this session, Pope Francis starts by voicing God’s special concern for the poor.
+Some of the greatest divisions in the world seem to revolve around economics and religion.
+In the paragraphs of Spes Non Confundit that we will explore in this session, Pope Francis first voices God’s special concern for the poor.
 He then offers proposals for responding to the divide between wealthy and poorer nations.
 Finally, he highlights the Church’s long history of synodality as part of a call for greater unity among God’s people in the Church.

 Our study guide questions will help us explore how we can live lives that show greater solidarity with the poor, how we might appeal to our leaders to place a greater priority on meeting the needs of the poor and providing justice for all, and how we can promote unity in the Church.
 Rather than shaking our heads in despair at the challenges around us, we are called to find ways to work for justice and unity in our world and in our Church.
 Our loving God stands on the side of responsive hope rather than idle despair.